mizztgc/konaste-linux/README.md

 ## DEPENDENCIES:

-This script requires the following dependencies:
+> [!NOTE]

-> **NOTE:** The dependency names listed here are their associated packages on **Arch Linux**.
+> The dependency names listed here are their associated packages on **Arch Linux**.
 Check your distribution's package repositories for the appropriate package(s).

+Konaste Linux requires the following dependencies:

 * **Web browser of your choice** (needed to launch the games)
 * **wine>=9.0** (self-explanatory.)